Trump pleads not guilty to federal charges that he tried to overturn 2020 election | Law-Order

 - United States

-Donald Trump pleaded not guilty on Thursday to trying to overturn the results of his 2020 presidential election loss, answering for the first time to federal charges that accuse him of orchestrating a brazen and ultimately failed attempt to block the peaceful transfer of presidential power.
+Donald Trump pleaded not guilty on Thursday to trying to overturn the results of his 2020 election loss, answering for the first time to federal charges that accuse him of orchestrating a brazen and ultimately unsuccessful attempt to block the peaceful transfer of presidential power.

 Smith himself was in the courtroom and sat in the front row behind the prosecutors handling the case.
 Three police officers who defended the Capitol that day were also seen entering the courthouse.